Timber framing: New France

 A particularly interesting example in the U.S. is the Golden Plough Tavern (c.
-1741), York, York County, PA, which has the ground level of corner-post construction with the second floor of fachwerk (half timbered) and was built for a German with other Germanic features.
+1741), York, York County, Pennsylvania, which has the ground level of corner-post construction with the second floor of fachwerk (half timbered) and was built for a German with other Germanic features.

 Settlers in New France also built horizontal log, brick, and stone buildings.

 New Netherland

 Characteristics of traditional timber framing in the parts of the U.S. formerly known as New Netherland are H-framing also known as dropped-tie framing in the U.S. and the similar anchor beam framing as found in the New World Dutch barn.

 New England

 Some time periods/regions within New England contain certain framing elements such as common purlin roofs, five sided ridge beams, plank-frame construction and plank-wall construction.
 The English barn always contains an "English tying joint" and the later New England style barn were built using bents.